hojabri/querybuilder/README.md

     args:   []

 ### INSERT
-To build INSERT queries, you need to first call `querybuilder.Insert()` and then use a combination of below functions:
+To build INSERT queries, you need to first call `querybuilder.Insert(name string)` which `name` is table name and then use a combination of below functions:
-- `Table(name string)` which gets the name of the table
 - `MapValues(columnValues map[string]interface{})` you can specify columns and values to be inserted to table as a `map` object. (column name in string as the `key` of the map and the value in the `value` of the map)
 - `StructValues(structure interface{})` another and in some case better choice is to use any existing struct as an input for this function.
 It automatically extracts all columns and values from the `struct` type. the column name will the same as Struct field name, except you specify them in the struct `db` tags.
 For example: